akkartik/teliva/README.md

 ## Will it run any ncurses program?

-Hopefully. ncurses is extremely portable; I don't test on all the configurations ncurses supports.
+Hopefully. ncurses is extremely portable; I don't test on all the configurations ncurses runs on.
 In particular, I assume terminals with colors and UTF-8 support.

 ## Will it run any Lua [lcurses](https://github.com/lcurses/lcurses) program?

-There will likely be some exceptions that I'll record here as I encounter them:
+It only includes a few bindings from lcurses at the moment, but I plan to port everything over.
+There will likely be some discrepancies that I'll record here as I encounter them:

 - lcurses has some strange &ldquo;smarts&rdquo; that result in `window:getch()` not behaving like the global `curses.getch()`.
 Teliva is